Did Yeshua (Jesus) really say these?

 Luke 12:49-53 -- “I came to send fire on the earth, and how I wish it were already kindled!
 50 But I have a baptism to be baptized with, and how distressed I am till it is accomplished!
 51 Do you suppose that I came to give peace on earth?
 I tell you, not at all, but rather division.
 52 For from now on five in one house will be divided: three against two, and two against three.
 53 Father will be divided against son and son against father, mother against daughter and daughter against mother, mother-in-law against her daughter-in-law and daughter-in-law against her mother-in-law."

 And I haven’t even begun to talk about what he said to the religious leaders of his day – especially in Matthew 23.
 He called them sons of snakes and whitewashed tombs full of dead men’s bones.
 And you know who “THE snake” is, right?
+Or how about when he overturned the cheating money changers’ tables and drove them out with a whip from the temple area?
+(John 2:13-17 – worth re-reading!).

 My intentions are several with this blog: